abdo5120/OOP-Based-Products-Management-System/README.md

 # OOP-Based-Products-Management-System
-Developed to add, remove, update, and transfer products between categories while ensuring data integrity.
-Implemented Encapsulation, Inheritance, and Polymorphism for a modular and scalable design by using JAVA language.
+Developed a product management system using Java that allows users to add, remove, update, and transfer products between categories while ensuring data integrity.
+The system is built using core Object-Oriented Programming principles, including Encapsulation, Inheritance, and Polymorphism to create a modular, reusable, and scalable design.